AccelByte/ags-extend-sdk-mcp-server/README.md

 - Search functions: `Search for functions related to 'user'`
 - Get function details: `Describe the 'AdminCreateUser@iam' function`
 - Get model details: `Describe the 'User@iam' models`

+[!TIP] When coding using this MCP server, we recommend to start from an Extend SDK getting started sample project or an Extend app template project instead of a blank project.
+Add the necessary context, such as specific source code files, to help getting better results.

 ## Environment Variables